mvolkmann/blog/src/smalltalk/30-development-environment.md

 When modifying your own packages, frequently check for unsaved changes here and save them when ready.

+To see all the code in a package, select the package name and click the "browse" button.
+This shows the classes defined by the package.
+It also shows the classes in other class categories to which the package adds classes and methods.

 To uninstall a package, select the package name and click the "delete/merge" button.